puppetlabs/bolt/documentation/experimental_features.md

 )
 ```

+> **Note:** If the target for a `ResourceInstance` does not match the target it is being set
+  on, Bolt will raise an error.

 A target can only have a single instance of a given resource.
-If a duplicate resource is set
+If you set a duplicate resource
-on a target, the `state` and `desired_state` of the duplicate resource will be shallow merged
+on a target, Bolt shallow merges the `state` and `desired_state` of the duplicate resource
-with that of the existing resource, while any `events` for the duplicate resource will be
+with the `state` and `desired_state` of the existing resource and adds any `events` for the
-added to the events for the existing resource.
+duplicate resource to the existing resource.

 #### `ResourceInstance.new()`